jsenv/jsenv-util/readme.md

 const packageFileBuffer = readFileSync(packageFilePath)
 ```

-With times more functions were added, all util are documented below.
+With times more functions were added, all util are documented a bit further.

 # Installation